Encode Once, Decode Never: Reusing Audio LM Internals for Efficient Temporal Localization: Experimental Setup

 \subsection{Modeling}

-We conducted a series of experiments to validate the effectiveness of frame-level tool use for temporal grounding in audio LMs.
-First, we evaluate a range of open-weight audio LMs—Audio Flamingo 3 \citep{goel2025audio}, Voxtral \citep{liu2025voxtral}, and Qwen2.5-Omni \citep{xu2025qwen25omnitechnicalreport}—as well as proprietary audio LMs, including Gemini 2.5 Flash \citep{gemini2023multimodal} and GPT-4o \citep{openai2024gpt4technicalreport}, in zero-shot setting across all tasks described in \autoref{sec:datasets}.
-This is to establish a state-of-the-art baseline performance for these tasks that rely on text-based timestamp generation.
+We conducted a series of experiments to validate the effectiveness of frame-level reuse for temporal localization in audio LMs.
+We began by evaluating a range of open-weight audio LMs: Audio Flamingo 3 \citep{goel2025audio}, Voxtral \citep{liu2025voxtral}, and Qwen2.5-Omni \citep{xu2025qwen25omnitechnicalreport} as well as proprietary audio LMs, including Gemini 2.5 Flash \citep{gemini2023multimodal} and GPT-4o \citep{openai2024gpt4technicalreport}, in zero-shot settings across all tasks described in \autoref{sec:datasets}.

-Next, we finetune Qwen2.5-Omni 3B and 7B models on all tasks using the same datasets, training them to perform frame-level tool use with the binary and Poisson-based frame losses described in \autoref{sec:binary_loss} and \autoref{sec:poisson_loss}.
-We compared these models against text token-based timestamp generation baselines, which are fine-tuned using the same Qwen models under identical training conditions.
+We then finetuned the Qwen2.5-Omni 3B and 7B models on all tasks, training them to perform frame-level reuse with the binary and Poisson-based frame losses described in \autoref{sec:binary_loss} and \autoref{sec:poisson_loss}.
+We also finetuned these models using the usual cross-entropy loss to generate timestamp tokens under identical training conditions.
+(We finetuned the full model and did not use low-rank adapters.
+No evidence of catastrophic forgetting was found on the MMAU audio understanding benchmark; see \autoref{tab:catastrophic}.)
 We used compute nodes with 4 Nvidia H100 GPUs for training and inference.
 Hyperparameters are provided in the Appendix.